dotnet-restore - Man Page

 Audit for security vulnerabilities

-To opt into security auditing, set the <NuGetAudit>
+To opt out of the security auditing, set the <NuGetAudit>

 <packageSources> <add key="nuget.org" value="https://api.nuget.org/v3/index.json" protocolVersion="3" /> </packageSources>